tiffanygan/picoCTFWriteup/writeups/Stonks.md

 You don't own any stonks!
 Goodbye!
 ```

+From this brief example, we can guess that the option `1) Buy some stonks!` is going to be important in retrieving the flag.
+In contrast, `2) View my portfolio` does not appear to be useful.
+Notably, when we opt to buy stonks, the program prompts us for an API token, so this token will most likely have something to do with our flag.
 ## Analyzing the C script
 Upon opening `vuln.c`, there's a lot of code, so let's take a look at bits of the most important function, `buy_stonks`: